Body Problems of Hyundai Santa Fe - part 2

 The paint on my vehicle is pealing off.

-all problems of the 2013 Hyundai Santa Fe
+51 Body problem of the 2009 Hyundai Santa Fe

 Paint is peeling/delaminating off the car in chunks - from the roof and the hood.
 Paint peeled off of the hood in a large chunk while I was driving, and got stuck on the windshield & caught up on the wipers while in use.
 This damaged the wipers and created a dangerous situation, as it blocked my vision while driving.
 The paint peels off and flies off the car in chunks and can land on another car windshield as well and block their view.
 I brought the car to the dealer years ago when the paint first starting peeling, and was told it was just past the warranty and there was nothing they could do.
 I read online that there was a class action suit on this exact issue and it has been a problem for many, many years and Hyundai continues to manufacture this paint despite being aware of the problem.
 I contacted Hyundai corporate to report this issue, and they said there is nothing they can do.
 So I have decided to report the issue to warn other drivers, as the last chunk that peeled off became a safety hazard.
 Note: car was only used occasionally, has very low mileage, and is garaged for a portion of the year.
 The paint should not be in this condition - it is defective.
 I paid extra for this particular pearl white paint when I purchased the car new - it was an upgrade, presented as self-healing paint.